-In an amazingly frank mail to staff by FT editor Lionel Barber discussing the FT’s new “digital first” strategy, he makes it clear that “print [is], still a vital source of advertising revenues”.
+In an amazingly frank mail to staff by FT editor Lionel Barber discussing the FT’s new “digital first” strategy, he makes it clear that “print

 As an aside: Barber’s mail uses the word “print” four times while “digital” appears six times, “internet” and “web” once each and “social media” twice.
 (I can recall vividly that just a couple of years ago IT departments in certain traditional media companies still “banned” the use of Facebook…)

 Barber’s reference to the importance of print advertising revenues highlights the widening dichotomy between digital and print advertising.
 While digital audiences are growing rapidly and engagement with digital news and other media products increases, it seems as if advertisers continue to be prepared to shell out significant investment for print advertisements, handing successful printed products a handsome profit margin.
 At the same time, they do not apply this approach to the digital extensions of the print products they advertise in.

 No. They take their digital money and mainly distribute it across many varied platforms such as Google, LinkedIn, Twitter, Facebook, non-print digital products (think The Huffington Post) and others.
 So, while printed products live relatively protected in the physical world (due to the high cost of printing and distribution), in the digital wilderness advertising money is gobbled by many competitors.